wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    ### Translator Text (text-to-tex)

-   <a target="_blank" href="https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/">Microsoft's Translator service </a> can translate text between <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cognitive-services/Translator/language-support">more than 90 languages and dialects</a>, specified using  ISO 639-1 two-letter language codes and 3166-1 cultural codes such as "en-US" for US English, "en-GB" for British English, "fr-CA" for Canadian French, etc.
+   <a target="_blank" href="https://azure.microsoft.com/en-us/services/cognitive-services/translator-text-api/">Microsoft's Translator service </a> can translate text between <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cognitive-services/Translator/language-support">more than 90 languages and dialects</a> (including Klingon in Star Trek), specified using ISO 639-1 two-letter language codes and 3166-1 cultural codes such as "en-US" for US English, "en-GB" for British English, "fr-CA" for Canadian French, etc.

+   * Raza Salehi's <a target="_blank" href="https://app.pluralsight.com/library/courses/building-customized-translation-systems-azure-cognitive-services-translator">Translator</a>

 Hands-on tool without a compute instance: